 Lastly, if you are asked for any sensitive information such as your social insurance number, national identification number, driver's license number, and most importantly your bank account number, do not provide this.
 Professional organizations will not need these details for a job offer letter.

 What should be in a job offer letter?

 Your job offer letter should come in writing.
-It must list your role, responsibilities, remuneration, deductions and conditions of employment.
-Lastly, and perhaps most importantly it must contain a Labour Market Impact Assessment (LMIA) number and an employment number.
+It must list your role, responsibilities, remuneration, deductions, and conditions of employment.
+Lastly, and perhaps most importantly it must contain a Labour Market Impact Assessment (LMIA) number and an employee number.

 Want to move to Canada?